Titan submersible implosion: Dives to wreck of Titanic

 Dives by Titan to the wreck of Titanic occurred as part of multi-day excursions organized by OceanGate, which the company referred to as "missions".
 Five missions per year occurred in the middle of 2021 and 2022.
 Titan imploded during the fifth mission of 2023; none of the four earlier that year got close to Titanic, largely because of rough weather.
+YouTuber Jake Koehler was invited to vlog the submersible's Mission III, which did not dive due to poor weather, a ghost net wrapping around and destroying some of the submersible's parts, and the motor controllers malfunctioning.
+Following the submersible's implosion, Koehler uploaded a YouTube video documenting his experience.

 Passengers would sail to and from the wreckage site aboard a support ship and spend approximately five days on the ocean above the Titanic wreckage site.
 Two dives were usually attempted during each excursion, though dives were often cancelled or aborted due to weather or technical malfunctions.

 Each dive typically had a pilot, a guide, and three paying passengers aboard.
 Once they were inside the submersible, the hatch would be bolted shut and could only be reopened from the outside.
 The descent from the surface to the Titanic wreck typically took two hours, with the full dive taking about eight hours.
-Throughout the journey, the submersible was expected to emit a safety ping every 15 minutes to be monitored by the above-water crew.
-The vessel and surface crew were also able to communicate via brief text messages.
+Throughout the journey, the submersible's acoustic positioning system sent automated location updates ("pings") to the surface team's tracking equipment every 5 to 10 seconds; the two vessels were also expected to send "comms check" text messages every 15 minutes.

 Customers who travelled to the wreck with OceanGate, referred to as "mission specialists" by the company, paid each for the eight-day expedition.

-OceanGate intended to perform multiple dives to the Titanics wreck in 2023, but the dive in which Titan was destroyed was the only one the company had launched that year.